codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 Under the hood, we use [Codemagic CLI tools](https://github.com/codemagic-ci-cd/cli-tools) to perform iOS code signing ⏤ these tools are open source and can also be [used locally](../cli/codemagic-cli-tools/) or in other environments.
 More specifically, we use:
 - [xcode-project utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/README.md) for preparing the code signing properties for the build
 - [keychain utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md) for managing macOS keychains and certificates
 - [app-store-connect utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/README.md) for creating and downloading code signing certificates and provisioning profiles.

-The latter makes use of the App Store Connect API for authenticating with Apple Developer Portal.
+It makes use of the App Store Connect API for authenticating with Apple Developer Portal.
 {{</notebox>}}

 ## Automatic code signing

-You need to **configure API access** to App Store Connect to use automatic code signing and have Codemagic manage signing certificates and provisioning profiles on your behalf.
+In order to use automatic code signing and have Codemagic manage signing certificates and provisioning profiles on your behalf, you need to configure API access to App Store Connect.

 ### Creating the App Store Connect API key